Workers’ Compensation Insurance in Virginia

 The state considers all of the following to be employees for workers’ comp purposes:

-• Full-time or part-time workers
+• Full-time and part-time workers

-• Corporate officers and managers of limited liability companies (LLCs), even if they’re not actually performing job duties for pay
+• Corporate officers and managers of limited liability companies (LLCs), even if they’re not performing job duties for pay

 • Family members that work for the business